A risk or issue may have three different scores, depending on your configuration. These are:

 - Target Score

-- This is the score at which the risk/issue exposure becomes acceptable.
+- This is the score at which the risk/issue exposure becomes acceptable and assumes all identified actions and controls have been put in place.
+This is the target residual risk.

 For each type of score above, a risk/issue will be assessed for the level of impact, should it occur, and the likelihood of it occurring.
 Multiple types of impact may be defined and the impact score will then be the highest of these.
 Each of the two components (impact and likelihood) is scored on a 1 to 5 scale and the overall score determined by multiplying the two components together.